Kiribati: Transport

 Kiribati has had two domestic airlines: Air Kiribati and Coral Sun Airways.
 Both airlines are based in Tarawa's Bonriki International Airport and serve destinations across the Gilbert Islands and Line Islands only: Banaba and the Phoenix Islands are not served by the domestic carriers.
-The Coral Sun Airways airline flies from Bonriki international airport to the islands of Abaiang, Abermama, Aranuka, Arorae, Beru, Butaritari, Kuria, Makin, Marakei, Onotoa, Nonouti, Nikunau, Tabitevea & Tamana.
+The Coral Sun Airways airline flies from Bonriki international airport on Tarawa to the islands of Abaiang, Abemama, Aranuka, Arorae, Beru, Butaritari, Kuria, Makin, Marakei, Onotoa, Nonouti, Nikunau, Tabiteuea & Tamana.

 Cassidy International Airport on Kiritimati has an international service provided by Fiji Airways: Nadi to Cassidy Airport and then to Honolulu.